-I grew up in Iowa City, IA, with two sisters and parents who were academic immigrants from Mendoza, Argentina
+I grew up in Iowa City, IA, with two sisters and parents who were academic immigrants from Mendoza,

-Harvard (A.B., 2000) and Duke (Ph.D., 2005).
+mathematics at Harvard (A.B., 2000) and Duke (Ph.D., 2005).
 I originally wanted to be a string theorist!

 While working on my doctoral thesis, however, I became increasingly interested in neuroscience.
+After

-who was then at Rutgers.
+then at Rutgers.
 There I spent three years, completely immersing myself in my new field.
 I then spent a

 year as a postdoc at the Courant Institute, NYU, before coming back to the midwest in 2009 as an Assistant

 Professor of Mathematics at the University of Nebraska-Lincoln.
 In 2014, I moved to Penn State as an

 theoretical and mathematical approaches to study neural networks and neural codes.
+I especially like

-This work has been supported by multiple grants from NSF and NIH, as well as the Sloan and Woodrow Wilson foundations.
+been supported by multiple grants from NSF and NIH, as well as the Sloan and Woodrow Wilson foundations.